-- MDBG – This is the only online dictionary that I use anymore.
+- MDBG – I use this one when I don’t have Pleco handy.
 Search for words in hanzi, pinyin, english, or use handwriting input!
 Click through to see stroke order, radicals and components, and to add a character to your Skritter.

 - Skritter – Handwriting practice software.
 Awesome.

 - MandarinPoster – This site sells a big poster of 1500 hanzi and 華語 satchels.
 It also has the following resources FREE: radical sheet at a glance, radical scroll, radical database.

 - Google Pinyin – an pinyin input that will let you type in hanzi.
 Ctrl+shift+T will toggle you between simplified and traditional characters.

 - Pinyinput – a keyboard IME that you install to your system.
 Download, unzip, install (right-click and “run as administrator”… very important).
 I sent mine to EN-(Australian), so it doesn’t mess with my numerous other keyboard IMEs.